LongchaoDa/SegmentAsYouWish/README.md

 ```

 ## **Evaluation**
-To evaluate FLanS on all three test sets (FLARE22, WORD, and RAOS), with both anatomy-informed and anatomy-agnostic prompts, run:
+To evaluate our model on all three test sets (FLARE22, WORD, and RAOS), with both anatomy-informed and anatomy-agnostic prompts, run:
 ```bash
 python evals/eval_flans.py
 ```